Eveio/dto/README.md

 $arr = $data->toArray(); // ['email' => 'alice@company.tld', 'password' => 'SoSecureWow', 'age' => 30]
 ```

-Note that non-set properties will NOT be returned in the ouput array:
+Note that non-set properties will NOT be returned in the output array:

 ```php
 $data = UserCreationData::make();